7mm Backcountry

 Depending upon where you go, you might need malaria medication, which a doctor can prescribe.
 I also take ample sunscreen, a pair of shooting glasses, camp shoes and a broad-brimmed hat.
 Good binoculars are also very important, and I wear gaiters on my boots to keep thorns and grass seed away from my ankles.

 Whole volumes have been written about the best rifles for hunting Africa, but your deer rifle will probably do fine for most plains game species.
-I’ve whittled my African caliber list down considerably over the years; I take a 30-caliber (either 30-06 or 300 Win.
-Magnum) for plains game and a big bore (375 H&H or 416 Rem.) for dangerous game.
+I’ve whittled my African caliber list down considerably over the years; I take a 30-caliber for plains game and a big bore (375 H&H or 416 Rem.
+Magnum) for dangerous game.
 Sixty rounds of ammunition per rifle will generally suffice.
 For all plains game, I want a tough, heavy bullet.
-Federal’s 200-grain Terminal Ascent 300 Win.
-Magnum is, to my thinking, the perfect all-around African hunting bullet.
+Federal’s Terminal Ascent is, to my thinking, the perfect all-around African hunting bullet.
 It’s suitable for long-range shooting (which is relatively rare in most areas of Africa) but the bonded construction is suitable for taking large game like eland, zebra and roan.

 If you’re hunting dangerous game, the Federal’s Premium Safari line is excellent.
 My 416 Rem.
-Magnum loves both the 400-grain A-Frame offering and Woodleigh Hydro Solid, both part of their premium safari line.
+Magnum loves both the 400-grain A-Frame offering and Sledgehammer Solid, both part of the Premium Safari line.

 Federal Custom Shop is also a great option.
 You can choose from some of the industry’s best bullets for large and dangerous game have them handloaded for your hunt.